Sir Charles (Chay) Blyth 1940 -

 David Coulthard 1971 -

-David Coulthard hails from the small village of Twynholm, near Dumfries.
-His racing career began with karting where he won the Scottish Championship three times, Scottish Open twice and the British Championship (junior) and the Scottish Open (senior).
-This lead to FF1600 championships which in turn led to F3000 where he raced with Bennetton-Ford in 1992.
-His Formula 1 career began in 1994 when he was promoted from test driver for Williams-Renault.
-He gained his first Formula 1 win with Williams-Renault in 1995 in Portugal.
-He moved to McLaren Mercedes in 1996 and had been a major competitor for the World Championship until his retirement from Formula 1 in 2008.
+David Coulthard is a retired Formula One racing drive from Twynholm, near Dumfries.
+His career began with karting, for which he won the Scottish Championship three times, the Scottish Open twice, the British Championship (junior) and the Scottish Open (senior).
+His impressive Formula One career began in 1994, gaining his first win with Williams-Renault in Portugal the following year.
+He moved to McLaren Mercedes in 1996 and was a major competitor for the World Championship until his retirement in 2008.

 Kenny Dalgleish 1951 -

 Glasgow-born Dalgleish is one of the heroes of Scottish football.
-At 16, he joined Celtic as a striker and went on to score more than 150 goals during his time there.
-At 26, he joined Liverpool which led to him taking on the role of the first ever player manager in 1985.
-He went on to lead Blackburn Rovers to a FA Championship win and then later moved to manage Newcastle.
+He joined Celtic as a striker at the age of 16 and went on to play with the team until 1967, making 320 appearances and scoring 167 goals during his time there.
+He later signed to Liverpool, which led to him taking on the role of the first ever player manager in 1985.
+He has since managed Blackburn Rovers, who he led to a FA Championship win, as well as Newcastle, Celtic and Liverpool.

 Jimmie Guthrie 1897 - 1937